 It’s estimated that nearly 6 million adults in the United States have bipolar disorder, which is a condition that alters mood and energy.
 The clinical team at Rappore, a telehealth-based mental health practice headquartered in Manhattan, New York, offers psychotherapy and psychiatry services to individuals living with bipolar disorder.
-Their licensed clinicians help patients in multiple states, including New York, New Jersey, and Connecticut.
+Their licensed clinicians help patients in multiple states, including New York, New Jersey, Florida, and Connecticut.

 Bipolar disorder causes fluctuations in mood, energy, activity levels, and the capacity to carry out day-to-day activities.
 These moods range from excessively "up," exhilarated, irritated, or energized (known as manic episodes) to extremely "down," sad, indifferent, or hopeless (known as depressive episodes).

 The exact cause of bipolar disorder is not known, but we do know that both genetics and environmental factors each play a role.
 Sometimes a stressful event, a major life change, or drug use can trigger a manic or depressive episode.
 In addition, individuals with a family history of mood disorders, including depression or bipolar disorder, are at higher risk for developing bipolar disorder.

 Knowing that someone has a history of mania or hypomania is important because it suggests that the individual has a condition on the bipolar spectrum: